mostafa-elgendy22/Topology-API/README.md

 2. Use of managed pointers.
 3. Documentation on API level.
 4. Documentation on class level.
-7. Automatic testing on API level.
+5. Automatic testing on API level.
-8. Automatic testing on class level.
+6. Automatic testing on class level.
-9. Check your code with a code analysis tool of your choice.

 ## Requirements to build the project